slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-transportation.md

 4. go across the strees
 -across: from one side to the other side

+#### phrase
+1. run over
+2. pull over

 #### Sentence
 1. The train was carrying 2 passengers and 5 staff when it crashed today.
 2. The generator car burst into flames.
 3. All of the injured people were taken to the hospital.
+4. the car overturned while trying to avoid the other cars.